peustr/A2SNN/README.md

 ## Disclaimer

-This codebase is on active maintenance.
+This codebase is under active maintenance.
 If you use it, it is advised that you always pull the latest version.

 ## Install